History & Milestones

 2021

-The foundation stone was laid for the Rieter CAMPUS at the Winterthur location, which includes a customer and technology center as well as an administration building.
-The Rieter CAMPUS will make an important contribution to the implementation of the innovation strategy and to the enhancement of the company’s technology leadership position.
+The foundation stone was laid for the Rieter Campus at the Winterthur location, which includes a customer and technology center as well as an administration building.
+The Rieter Campus will make an important contribution to the implementation of the innovation strategy and to the enhancement of the company’s technology leadership position.

 2017